dev0ps221/xlidejs/README.md

 >
 >Once again the answer is: simple.
 >These are just options, and as you may have noticed in our example, the object returned by `xl()` includes an `addOptions` method which allows us to define the options of our slider.
 >
+>
+>**Note:**
+>La méthode `appendSlide` ne doit être appellée qu'apres configuration du slider, si vous ajoutez des options avant cette fonction, ils risquent de ne pas avoir d'effet.
+>
+>The `appendSlide` method should only be called after configuring the slider, if you add options before this function, they may not have any effect.
+>
+>
 >Voici une liste des options qui sont pour le moment disponible :
 >>***interval:*** intervalle entre deux transitions